-One of the reasons why we choose to take this property in was that the tenant (the restaurant owners) had experience with crises.
+One of the reasons why we choose to take this property was that the tenant (the restaurant owners) had experience with crises.
 They were in the restaurant business in 2008 and successfully managed their businesses through the crises.
-Currently, restaurants in Tallinn are not under quarantine, but obviously they are pretty empty.
-If this lockdown situation is going to last for months, then it will be difficult for them, but 1-2 month should not be a problem.
+Currently, restaurants in Tallinn are not under quarantine, but obviously, they are pretty empty.
+If this lockdown situation is going to last for months, then it will be difficult for them, but 1-2 months should not be a problem.

 Duplex apartment development in Tallinn’s tech hub has been late now for a couple of months.
 You have recently informed that the property has been getting demand from the buyers, could you elaborate on the situation?

 Lowering the selling prices has attracted some bigger investors, we have agreed on the terms and its just matter of signing the agreement in the notary.
 Notaries are working in Tallinn and we are trying to schedule a time before the end of this month.
 New updates will follow soon.